Dolphiq/craft3-jsonclient/README.md

 - Provide a way to add the parameters separated from the uri

 ### Contributors & Developers
-Johan Zandstra - johan@dolphiq.nl
+- Johan Zandstra - johan@dolphiq.nl
-Knut Erik Berg-Hansen
+- Knut Erik Berg-Hansen
+- Mike Pierce

 Brought to you by [Dolphiq](https://dolphiq.nl)